 Agricultural Science remains a very popular subject among students in Ireland and reflects our agricultural background.
-This subject proves popular among students who are planning to study Veterinary Science, Science in college.
+This subject proves popular among students who are planning to study Veterinary Science (Medicine or Nursing, General Science in college.
+Additionally, agricultural science overlaps with other disciplines such as Business, Journalism, Advisory Agencies or Departmental Organisations.